Skip to main content

 Authentication APISetup, sign-in, sessions, sign-out, and password changes

-Auth settings APIGoogle authentication credentials and allowed domains
+Auth settings APIGoogle and GitHub OAuth credentials, allowed domains, and allowed organizations

 System monitoring APIHealth, cluster overview, activity, and metrics